 You need to register again if you already have a Unique Taxpayer Reference (UTR) but didn’t send a tax return last year.

 If you’re filing online for the first time

 Before you can sign in you must:

-- have your Unique Taxpayer Reference (UTR) – you’ll find your UTR on the registration letter HMRC sent you
+- have your UTR – you’ll find your UTR on the registration letter HMRC sent you

 - enrol for the online service (you can do this when you create a Government Gateway account)